gpaulo00/kati/README.md

 ## Credits

-Developed by [Your Name] as part of a professional portfolio.
+Developed by Gustavo Paulo as part of a professional portfolio.
 Based on the Laravel framework.

----

-Would you like to personalize this README with your name, links, or additional instructions?
-Feel free to let me know!